Daviid4545/capec-auto-labeling/data/data_capec_multilabel.md

 `data_capec_multilabel.csv`

-Generated subsets and derived outputs are included in the repository when their size allows it.
+Generated subsets and derived outputs are included in the repository.